-Armenian cuisine in general or Armenian foods, in particular, are a broad and diverse field that will be worth knowing more about.
-You will be amazed by how colorful this gastronomy offer.
+Armenian cuisine or Armenian foods are a broad and diverse field that will be worth knowing.
+You will be amazed by how colorful this gastronomy offers.

 The civilization of Armenia is one of the oldest in Transcaucasia, and this is evident in the country’s traditional cuisine.
 Armenian cuisine learns, integrates, and adjusts the beauties of other cultures while preserving conventional cultural values.